webpack/webpack.js.org/src/content/concepts/entry-points.md

 **What does this do?** We are telling webpack that we would like 3 separate dependency graphs (like the above example).

 **Why?** In a multi-page application, the server is going to fetch a new HTML document for you.
 The page reloads this new document and assets are redownloaded.
-However, this gives us the unique opportunity to do multiple things:

-- Use `CommonsChunkPlugin` to create bundles of shared application code between each page.
-Multi-page applications that reuse a lot of code/modules between entry points can greatly benefit from these techniques, as the amount of entry points increase.

-T> As a rule of thumb: for each HTML document use exactly one entry point.
+T> As a rule of thumb: each HTML document uses exactly one entry point.